 Defended Chrysler Group against automobile dealership's allegations of oppressive and unreasonable terms in letter of intent to enter into franchise agreement after Chrysler's bankruptcy in a franchise case of national significance.
 Star Chrysler-Jeep v.
 Chrysler Group LLC (C.D.Cal.
 Apr.
 9, 2012).

-Defended investment advisory firm in Cook County, IL against $10 MM professional negligence claim.
-After two-week trial, the jury found for the defendant.
+Defended an investment advisory firm in Cook County, IL against a $10 million professional negligence claim.
+After a two-week trial, the jury found for the defendant.
 Quintas v.
 AMG.

 Represented plaintiffs challenging the constitutionality of increasing copyright protection by 20 years and Section 514 of Uruguay Round Agreements Act extending copyright protection to foreign works.
 The United States Supreme Court ruled the statutes were constitutional.
 Golan v.
 Holder, 132 S.Ct.
 873, 181 L.Ed.2d 835 (2012).

-Represented managing partner in suit between law firm partners with respect to claims of fraud and mismanagement.
-After two-week trial, client prevailed on fraud and mismanagement claims, and Court ordered an accounting and liquidation of the firm.
+Represented a managing partner in a $5 million suit between law firm partners with respect to claims of fraud and mismanagement.
+After a two-week trial, WTO's client prevailed on fraud and mismanagement claims, and the Court ordered an accounting and liquidation of the firm.

 Represented PCH in claim asserted by Banner that a merger between PCH and another healthcare entity triggered a termination clause in a lease of PCH's neonatal ICU.
 Following two-week trial, arbitrator terminated the lease.
 Banner Healthcare v.
 Phoenix Children's Hospital.